SERG-Delft/hyperion/docs/writing-java-kotlin-plugin.md

 We could for example create a separate configuration class for our plugin to separate all the parameters from the actual wrapper class.

 Furthermore, it might be useful to know that a list of elements in the configuration file is parsed as a list of the type of those elements.
-In our case, we could have used a `ListOf<String>` type for the add field if we would have wanted to parse multiple strings to be added to messages.
+In our case, we could have used a `List<String>` type for the add field if we would have wanted to parse multiple strings to be added to messages.
 In that case the following would be an example of a parsable configuration:

 ```yaml